PinkyCodeMaster/SchoolLaptopCleanup/README.md

    Set-ExecutionPolicy Bypass -Scope Process -Force
    .\SchoolLaptopCleanup-Interactive.ps1

-   You will be prompted step‑by‑step (Y/N) for each task, and asked how many defrag passes to run.
+   You will be prompted step‑by‑step (Y/N) for each task, and asked how many defrag passes to run (1–6).

 ### Option 3: Run via Batch Wrapper
 1. Download or clone this repo.